icyrizard/cliq-cqrs-products/README.md

 Let me jump back to the beginning where I've mentioned the in-memory **EventStore**.
 The implementation is located top-level at `src/event-store.service.ts`.
 This EventStore follows the principle of only updating the state of the application by using events.
 The events are stored in the `store` Map.
-Each object gets a unique key, all updates to the object are stored at the same key in the form of a list - a new update to the object is simply merged with the latest version of the object and appended to the list of events.
+Each object gets a unique key, all updates to the object are stored at the same key in the form of a list - an update to the object is simply merged with the latest version of the object and appended to the list of events.

-Note that we then do loose a bit of the functionality of Event Sourcing, because we only store the latest version of the object each time.
+Note that we then do lose a bit of the functionality of Event Sourcing, because we only store the latest version of the object each time.
 We do however can jump back into history, we just do not have a separate view of the object that caused the update.
 Each event has a name to specify which event caused the update, it also has a type to differentiate between types of objects stored in the EventStore.